lucapette/website/content/writing/twitter-bootstrap-on-rails.markdown

 ---
-categories:
+tags:
   - rails
 date: "2011-11-22T00:00:00Z"
+description:
-description: How you can easily integrate the twitter bootstrap framework and Ruby on Rails
+  How you can easily integrate the twitter bootstrap framework and Ruby on Rails
 keywords: rails, twitter bootstrap, simple_form, show_for
 title: Twitter Bootstrap on Rails